d3x0r/STFRPhysics/MATH.md

   3) Green - 3 Layers; this is `arccos(cos(a)+cos(b))` shifted to cover the full range of possible values; cos(a)+cos(b) can be greater than 1 and less than -1, so arccos faults and returns NaN.
   4) Purple - Hypothetical equal graph.

-A mandelbrot is a recursive application of a complex number plus a second, constant complex number.
-A Quaternion or Log Quaternion can represent a complex number with `y` and `z` corrdinates set to 0.
+A Mandelbrot is a recursive application of a complex number plus a second, constant complex number.
+A Quaternion or Log Quaternion can represent a complex number with `y` and `z` coordinates set to 0.
 Axis normal is `x=1`.

 ```
 F(0) = 0 + 0i;